 What did a Symposium look like?

-We can get a sense of what kind of things might have been discussed in Plato’s Symposium.
-The participants would lie on couches to enjoy food and wine.
-These were usually arranged against the three walls of a room – a tradition inherited by the Romans, hence the Latin word ‘triclinium’ for dining room, literally meaning ‘three couch room’.
+According to Plato’s Symposium, the participants would enjoy food and wine by lying on couches that were usually arranged against the three walls of a room – hence the Latin word ‘triclinium’ for dining room, literally meaning ‘three couch room’.
 There would be a variety of entertainments provided by the host – from aulos-players to high-class female courtesans.
-In the Roman imperial period, the entertainment, food and drink provided at these gatherings became increasingly lavish – as famously mocked in the Cena Trimalchionis episode of Petronius’ Satyricon (published in the late 1st Century AD).
+In the imperial period, the entertainment, food and drink provided at these gatherings became increasingly lavish.

 Visual representation of Symposia